ibarovic/MeterReadingRestWS/README.md

 java -jar target/MeterReadingRestWS-0.0.1-SNAPSHOT.jar
 ```

-Alternatively, you can run the app without packaging it using
+Alternatively, you can run the app with

 ```bash
 mvn spring-boot:run